AlexJReid/blog/content/posts/local-api/index.md

 As we need to make changes to the `message` service, it is registered with this local Consul agent.
 The configuration is largely the same as a deployed version of the service, only with different metadata.
 This is important as it means that we can isolate this instance of the service later on.

 The configuration also references the `transform` service.
-As the `transform` service is within the mesh with no external ingress configured, a non-mesh client cannot just connect to it directly as mTLS is used between services. _Connecting in this way means that the `message` service can do a dumb HTTP request to localhost, offloading any mTLS complexity while respecting any security constraints or limitations that should be imposed._
+As the `transform` service is within the mesh with no external ingress configured, a non-mesh client cannot just connect to it directly as mTLS is used between services.
+This means that the `message` service can do a dumb HTTP request to localhost, offloading  mTLS to Envoy, thus respecting any constraints configured in the service mesh.

 ```hcl
 service {